 Do you have an unusual yellow or white area under your toenail or fingernail?
 This could be a sign of nail fungus.
-Board-certified dermatologist Dr. Shari Hicks-Graham offers treatments for nail fungus to the residents of the Columbus and Upper Arlington area.
+Board-certified dermatologist Dr. Shari Hicks-Graham offers treatments for nail fungus to the residents of the Greater Columbus area.

 Nail fungus affects the bed of your toenails and fingernails causing a white or yellow spot just under the nail.
 At first, the condition may be only cosmetic, but if the fungus is not treated, the nail gets thicker and crumbles on the edges.
 Also known as onychomycosis and tinea unguium, nail fungus often accompanies athlete’s foot.